 If the decision maker is the head of a department then you may need to customise your sales pitch of PIM systems to an extent.
 A marketing manager will see much richer product marketing content and have access to a powerful digital asset management solution built in.
 A data manager will see great increases in speed and accuracy due to automation and validation rules within the PIM.
 And so on...

 Great from a customer service perspective:

 With a significantly lower risk of mistakes leading to more reliable product and safety information, customer complaints are likely to drop significantly too.
-Furthermore, an easily accessible source of updated and accurate product data means customer service agents can respond quicker to customer requests and inquiries.
+Furthermore, an easily accessible source of updated and accurate product data means customer service agents can respond quickly to customer requests and inquiries.